-Still, it can be tremendously difficult to know exactly how to start and ecommerce business that will actually do well enough to generate revenue.
-There is so much information out there to sift through that creating a plan of action is necessary to prioritize your resources as you develop your own ecommerce business plan.
+Still, it can be tremendously difficult to know exactly how to start an ecommerce business that will actually do well enough to generate revenue.
+There is so much information out there to sift through, so creating a plan of action is necessary to prioritize your resources as you develop your own ecommerce business plan.

-- Finding Products
+- Finding Ecommerce Products

-- How to Succeed in Ecommerce: What’s Next?
+- Succeeding in Ecommerce: What’s Next?

-When asked how to start an ecommerce business that will succeed the following factors probably come to mind:
+When asked how to start an ecommerce business that will succeed, the following factors probably come to mind:

 - Great website design